vasmitr/lofi-reminders/README.md

 ### How it works

-The reactive state of the app is being persisted into indexedDB by local-vault that provides both local authorization and data encription.
-The whole app state is encrypted with user's passkey stored in device local keychain The local assets are being cached via service worker precaching
+This branch is for playing with wasm SQLite and signals

 ### Stack

-- `valtio` as a state manager
+- `@preact/react-signals` as a state manager
+- `sqlocal` SQLite on OFPS backend
+- `kysely` For query building
 - `local-vault` for authorization
 - `vite-pwa-plugin` for precaching assets
 - Shadcn components